smith-special-collections/berry-hill-AS-IS-integration/Architectural_Decision_Log.md

 ```

 This data structure is passed to each transform function to be used as the source data for generating each field.
 It should never be modified.

+# Python version
+This project will use Python 3.5.
+Python 3 is a must for native support unicode, and to follow best practices in the Python community.
+However, versions later than 3.5 are less likely to be available on Smith managed servers so we are sticking with 3.5.